SESYNC-ci/sesync-ci.github.io/blog/_drafts/reproducible-r-workflow.md

 Now that we're on the same page, here are some good ideas for your workflow for R and RStudio.
 Some tips are SESYNC-specific and some are generally applicable to any time you use R or RStudio.

+For each topic, I've included a "broke" (not recommended practice), "woke" (not bad), and "bespoke" (best practice!) way to do it.

 ## Saving your work

 ### Broke: saving your entire workspace